Click here to download as a PDF

 HOSPITAL-BASED DATA REVIEW REQUIREMENTS

 10.1 Is an independent audit by a CPA of the data on Medicaid Cost Report Schedule F required prior to a hospitals initial submission of a Cost Report to ODM?

-10.2 If there are no accounts, or an insufficient number of accounts in any category that is required to be sampled by OAC 5160-2-23, Appendix A, how should an auditor proceed?
+10.2 If there are no accounts, or an insufficient number of accounts in any category that is required to be sampled by the Medicaid Cost Report Instructions, how should an auditor proceed?